uyuni-project/tetra/SPECIAL_CASES.md

 When generating spec files, it helps to have a `pom.xml` in your package directory even if you are not using Maven, as `tetra` will automatically take advantage of information from it to compile many fields, but it's not required.

 You can also ask `tetra` to find one via `tetra get-pom <filename>.jar`.

+## Use different Ant or Maven versions

+In case the bundled Ant or Maven versions are not usable in your project for whatever reason and you want to bundle a different one, just remove their directories from `kit` and replace them with your own. `tetra` will look for binaries named `ant` or `mvn` in kit and use them wherever they are found.

+You can also use system-provided Ant and Maven by simply deleting their directories from `kit/`.
+Note that this is not recommended because a different version might be used at build time (for example in OBS), potentially resulting in non-reproducible builds.

 ## Other build tools